Lypeix/Lypeix/README.md

 I see electricity and rocks as the magic system of this world, much like what we consider 'supernatural' would be seen as magic in another.
 My plan for this decade is to become a strong performance and distributed systems engineer, built on a backend foundation with a database focus and strong systems security knowledge.
 ## About me
 - Building [**LeapScope**](https://github.com/Lypeix/leapscope) and [**GIGAHouse**](https://github.com/Lypeix/GIGAHouse).
-- Furthermore, I indulge in programming-related activities outside GitHub, be it practice, reviews or theory study
+- Furthermore, I indulge in programming-related activities outside GitHub, be it practice, reviews or discussions
 - Focused on backend engineering, SQL and system design, with a growing emphasis on PostgreSQL and database systems.
 - `Python` `FastAPI` `PostgreSQL` `SQLAlchemy` `Alembic` `Docker` `pytest` `CI`